joenjogu/streeek/docs/SETUP.md

 |--------------------------------------------------------------------------|
 | <img src="../.github/images/setup/github/client_secret.png" width="300"> |

-- Now that you have created your github app save the following details in your `local.properties` folder
+- Now that you have created your github app, save the following details in your `local.properties` folder

     ```properties
     # Declare Github Secrets